hemanthpruthvi/PyAstroPol/README.md

 ### Installation

+The package has following distinct components :
+1. *Code Base*: The directory `PyAstroPol/PyAstroPol`.
+It containes source code of the packge that is only accessed by the application and not by the user.
+2. *User Data*: The directories `PyAstroPol/Examples` and `PyAstroPol/Materials`.
+They contain data pertaining to the package that user should be able to access, which may also be used by the application in the runtime.

+The present *installation* scheme is outlined below.
+The users are requested to provide their valuable feedback about the preferences regarding the installation (e.g., having two directories for root and user data, installing in development mode etc.).
+This will be of great help in devising a better installation scheme for the next versions.

 Follow these steps to start using the package.

 1. Go to the user directory where the package is to be installed.